lucasperotin/moldableScheduling/README.md

 		- 5 : Same with maximum, to check the theoretical results are true.

+It should be rather easy to add new parameters, heuristics or models.
 For any question, feel free to reach me lucas.perotin@ens-lyon.fr, I'm very available for a quick call or any issue with the code.